Gaous786/gaousrepo-demo/README.md

 # gaousrepo-demo
-this is for demo perpose only
+This is for demo perpose only.
+Author - Gaous M Khan